Horievy/epam_fe_2019_Horievyi/README.md

 # RD Front-End Students Pack

-This repo esists for student needs
+This repo exists for student needs

 By default, this repo includes the following tools:
 * [EditorConfig](https://editorconfig.org/)